-The Thought Leadership department is the home to YPFP’s subject matter expertise and the editorial powerhouse of the organization.
+The Thought Leadership (TL) department is home to YPFP’s subject matter expertise and the editorial powerhouse of the organization.
 The department is composed of over 90 volunteer staff organized into three primary components: Charged Affairs, Discussion Groups, and the Fellowship Program.

 This position requires approximately 10-15 hours per week, and successful candidates will be able to make at least a one-year commitment to the role.

 - Serve as the second-in-command of the TL department.

 - Assist in the development and implementation of a strategic vision for the department as a whole, as well as for each component program.

 - Operationalize the strategic vision of the TL department by developing and managing effective processes.

 - Track successful implementation of strategic vision by regularly assessing quantifiable benchmarks/metrics.